Health-Education-England/hee-prototypes/app/assets/hee/blocks/content/sidebar/anchorlinks/README.md

 You are able to configure custom anchor link text for a particular heading, but making use of the `data-short-title` attribute.

+The Javascript logic will also automatically inject the "Back to Top" component above every heading.

 #### HTML markup
 ```html
 <div class="hee-anchorlinks" data-toc-js="true">